decred/dcrdata/README.md

 - A `sql.DB` wrapper type (`DB`) with the necessary SQLite queries for storage and retrieval of block and stake data.
-- The `wiredDB` type, intended to satisfy the `DataSourceLite` interface used by the dcrdata app's API.
-The block header is not stored in the DB, so a RPC client is used by `wiredDB` to get it on demand. `wiredDB` also includes methods to resync the database file.
+- The `WiredDB` type, intended to satisfy the `DataSourceLite` interface used by the dcrdata app's API.
+The block header is not stored in the DB, so a RPC client is used by `WiredDB` to get it on demand. `WiredDB` also includes methods to resync the database file.

 `package mempool` defines a `mempoolMonitor` type that can monitor a node's